Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-09.md

 	- Who uses iOS?
 		- What are UI systems in use?

+## Defining your final project

+To stretch your skills your goal now is to tqke the ideas from class and put them all togetherr into a project of your own design.

+Start with idea.
+Think about what types of apps people use on mobile and why you would make a mobile app.

+Next scope your app.
+We have about 2 weeks to put the final project together.
+You'll need to create your final and complete it before class 13 Wed, Dec 9.
+You may have to choose which features of your final you implement.

+### Final Project ideas

+Here a few ideas you can consider for a final project.

+- Recreate one of the React Redux Tutorials in React Native
+- Create a Mobile app for a backend app you created previously
+- Create a Mobile app from one of your previous web projects.
+This could be an intensive or other project.

 ## After Class

 - Continue working on your current tutorial